 Overview of Shifts

 The Shifts app in Microsoft Teams keeps frontline workers connected and in sync.
 It's built mobile first for fast and effective time management and communication for teams.
-Shifts let frontline workers and their managers use their mobile devices to manage schedules and keep in touch.
+Frontline workers and their managers can use their mobile devices to manage schedules and keep in touch.

 - Employees view their upcoming shifts, see who else is scheduled for the day, request to swap or offer a shift, and request time off.

-It's important to know that Shifts currently don't support guests.
+It's important to know that Shifts currently doesn't support guests.
 This means that guests on a team can't be added to or use shift schedules when Guest access is turned on in Teams.

 For details about Shifts capabilities on different platforms, see Teams features by platform.